 I wish that there was some way to "call out" a tree that has bogus information, ancestry.com does not have that option.
 There are some new sites that have a more communal style where everyone can edit a shared ancestor, which would seem to lead to a more authentic family tree.
-The one I like is called We Relate and it allows registered users to correct mistakes.
+The ones I like are We Relate and Wikitree they both allow registered users to correct mistakes.

 Thomas' English origins are unknown, not where he was born, not his parents were, nothing can be written about his ancestry that is based on fact.
 For information about his ancestors, who they were not and who they might have been see this webpage by Scott Billigmeier he does an excellent job of dispelling the junky genealogy attached to Thomas.